-Group reflection and dialogue are an important part of the program so students should be open to connecting with the group and the local community in a meaningful way.
-Our reflections may include critical conversations about social justice issues such as poverty, race, identity, and privilege.
-Students should also be open to participating in meaningful service work, which may include physical labor.
+Group reflection and intergroup dialogue are critical pieces of the program so students should be open to connecting with the group and the local community in a meaningful way.
+Our reflections will include critical conversations about social justice issues such as poverty, race, identity, power, and privilege.
+Students should also be open to participating in service work, which may include physical labor.
 Spanish language skills are helpful for this program but are not required.

 If you are interested in this program but do not meet the eligibility requirements, reach out to the program director (listed in the Contacts tab) to discuss your interest in the program.